Tired of the mess of toys, especially when your kids ignore or get bored with them? Learn how to rotate toys to make better use of them.

 “What do you keep the unused toys in?”

-These boxes stack well for easy storage, and you can see the toys that are inside without having to open it.
+But many toys don’t come with easy-to-store boxes.
+In that case, store them in clear boxes like these.
+These boxes stack well for easy storage, and you can see the items that are inside without having to open them.
 They’re perfect for little cars, train sets, superhero figurines, and art supplies.

+You can also get an easy-to-reach toy storage organizer.
 That way, your kids can reach them and be able to identify what goes where.
 The boxes can also be moved around and even taken from the shelf to play with.

 “How often do you switch toys out?”

-You can even rotate toys when circumstances call for it, like when you’re home during rainy days or around birthdays or the holidays.
+You can even rotate toys when circumstances call for it, like when you’re home during rainy days or around birthdays or holidays.

 “How many toys do you keep out at a time?”

-Again, this is a preference, but generally I keep out however many toys I have space for.
+Again, this is a preference, but generally, I keep out however many toys I have space for.
 For instance, a shelf looking cluttered is my cue that there are too many toys available at one time.

 Learn why too many toys can be bad for kids.